woocommerce/woocommerce/docs/webhooks.md

 - **Status**: Set to **Active** (delivers payload),  **Paused** (does not deliver), or **Disabled** (does not deliver due delivery failures).
 - **Topic**: Indicate when the webhook should be triggered -  **Order Created**,  **Product Deleted**, or **Customer Updated**.
 There are also  **Action** and  **Custom** options.
     - **Action Event**: This option is available when the Topic is a WooCommerce **Action**, such as  `woocommerce_add_to_cart`  for when customers add products to the shopping cart.
     - **Custom Topic**: This option is for  **advanced users only**.
-It’s possible to introduce new, customized topics with the help of  `woocommerce_webhook_topic_hooks`  filter.
+It's possible to introduce new, customized topics with the help of  `woocommerce_webhook_topic_hooks`  filter.
 - **Delivery URL**: URL where the webhook payload is delivered.
 - **Secret**: The Secret Key generates a hash of the delivered webhook and is provided in the request headers.
-This defaults to the current API user’s consumer secret, if nothing is entered.
+This defaults to the current API user's consumer secret, if nothing is entered.

 4/ **Save Webhook**.